ayadabdalla/tacto/README.md

 import os
 os.environ["PYOPENGL_PLATFORM"] = "osmesa" # osmesa cpu rendering
 ```

-## Operating System
-We recommend to conduct experiments on **Ubuntu**.

-For **macOS**, there exists some visualization problem between pybullet.GUI and pyrender as we know of.
-Please let us know if it can be resolved, and we will share the information at the repo!

 ## License
 This project is licensed under MIT license, as found in the [LICENSE](LICENSE) file.